axiezai/pipetography/README.md

 The pre-processing workflow has been updated to reflect what's seen in the optimal [DESIGNER pipeline](http://www.sciencedirect.com/science/article/pii/S1053811918306827) and on [mrtrix3 cloud apps on brainlife.io](https://brainlife.io).

-The post-processing pipeline, including co-registration of atlases and connectome generation has been added.
+The post-processing pipeline, including co-registration of atlases and connectome generation is now included in the [connectomes] module

 ## Install